Discrimination Against Youth

 - Provide literature and resources about Youth Voice to young people themselves.

-Advocating for and sharing Youth Voice throughout a community often means being prepared for just about anything – on a moment’s notice.
+Advocating for youth throughout a community often means being prepared for just about anything – on a moment’s notice.
 When facing adultism head-on, it can be important to be intentional in your efforts.
 Following are some tips when addressing adultism:

 - Seek understanding by encouraging adults to examine adultism.
 Explore the feelings adults have about young people.
 Youth and adults should work together to find the source of frustration, resentment or treatment towards youth.